Bias-Variance Tradeoff in Machine Learning models

 But before generating datapoints from this function, we will add some with Gaussian noise to make the data vaguely realistic - otherwise we will just end up with datapoints which follow a sine curve with no variance and our learning function won’t be able to over or underfit!

-random.seed ensures that for given a seed value, we generate the exact random values.
-We then specify we want to generate 30 datapoints in n_samples and create an array called degrees which will hold various polynomial degrees which will make our model increasingly complex.
-In this example we will generate three models:
+ensures that for given a seed value, we generate the exact random values.
+We then specify we want to generate 30 datapoints in n_samples

-• a linear regressor (degree=1 line)
+- a linear regressor (

-• a quartic function (degree=4 polynomial)
+line) - a quartic function (

-• a dodecic function (degree=12 polynomial)
+polynomial) - a dodecic function (

-Next, we generate our input X and target y datapoints in vector space.
+datapoints in vector space.
 These serve as examples which we can use to train our model.
 It is during this training phase that our model will try to learn from data and arrive at an approximation of our true function (sine wave).

 OK, let’s train and plot the three different models we’ve been speaking about: